conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Currently, the conda-forge's default vmImage for macOS is 10.15.
 If you increase the ``MACOSX_DEPLOYMENT_TARGET`` beyond this, the ``__osx`` run condition will prevent you from running tests.
-To use a newer vmImage, you can do it by editing ``conda-forge.yml`` in the root of the repo like below.
+To use a newer vmImage, edit ``conda-forge.yml`` in the root of the repo like below.
 Note that the release after 10.15 is 11, but Azure pipelines only offer the latest of 11, ``macOS-11``, which at the time of writing (March 2022) is 11.6.
 (Currently, the ``macOS-12`` vmImage is in private preview.)